 - Wednesday – Front and Back Squats.

 - Thursday – Rest and then repeat.

 Note that you are training only BIG, full-body power movements.

 Advantages of training Olympic style.
 When you perform a bicep curl, you move a relatively lightweight about 12 to 16 inches.
-When combined, Power Cleans and Push Presses to become an Olympic Clean and Jerk in which you move a heavy barbell from the floor to overhead!
+When combined, Power Cleans and Push Presses become an Olympic Clean and Jerk, in which you move a heavy barbell from the floor to overhead!

 Every muscle in the body is engaged – large muscles, stabilizing muscles, and your core.
-As you become more conditioned and add weight, your body compensates by getting stronger, and you become lean, powerful, explosive, and well-balanced.
+Finally, as you become more conditioned and add weight, your body compensates by getting more robust, and you become lean, powerful, explosive, and well-balanced.